-The counseling faculty highly value counseling training and provide collaborative involvement of faculty as instructors, supervisors, and occasionally as co-therapists.
-The purpose of the counseling training is to help students integrate and apply their academic knowledge and to develop the skills necessary to understand and help clients.
+The counseling psychology faculty highly value psychotherapy training and provide collaborative involvement of faculty as instructors, supervisors, and occasionally as co-therapists.
+The purpose of psychotherapy training is to help students integrate and apply their academic knowledge and to develop the skills necessary to understand and help clients.
 Students typically follow this progressive structure:

 - First year: The initial work with clients occurs in the department during the first semester of the first year and involves seeing carefully selected clients under close supervision provided by faculty and advanced graduate students.

 - Second Year: In the second year, students to move to the ISU Student Counseling Service (SCS), where they work with clients under the supervision of SCS psychologists and postdocs in a multifaceted campus mental health agency.